 Before we answer this, we must first answer some other questions.
-Firstly, how is it that anyone may receive salvation?
-It must be imputed to each Christian personally, or else the heretical doctrine of Universal Salvation would be the case (i.e. every human being who ever lived is saved by default, regardless).
-But the Scriptures teach that it is by personal faith that saving grace is received:
+Firstly, how is it that anyone may have salvation?
+It must be imputed to each Christian personally, otherwise all humankind would by default be saved apart from personal faith.
+But the Scriptures teach that it is only by personal faith that saving grace is received: